theilgaard/theilgaard.github.io/_posts/2019-10-29-a-dockerfile-for-django.md

 Finally the application code is copied in, the `PATH` variable is updated to utilize the virtual environment, and the WSGI port is exposed at port 8000.

 In this current image, only a running production uWSGI instance is considered.
 But the image could easily be updated to provide automatic testing in a continues integration environment, using the same dependency acquisition chain.

+### Virtual Environments in a docker container?
+Why?
+As the docker container already offers isolation from the host system, a virtual environment might seem quite unnecessary.
+However, utilizing a virtual environment allows for development on the host, using the same dependency isolation in production and development.
+Thus the runtime environment should be exactly the same in production and development.

+An altenative could be to use a mounted volume for the application code in the container, and then develop with the container running, but this breaks with the image being completely self contained.

+Finally, it is considered good practice not to clutter your system with application dependencies.
+This should also apply in the docker image, as a system dependency might conflict with an application dependency later in development.